What is BIM Cost Estimating?

 BIM software often integrates with cost estimation tools or plugins.
 Estimators can use parametric cost modeling techniques, where cost data is linked to BIM objects.

 This allows for the automatic calculation of costs based on changes in the model.
 For instance, if a designer modifies the design by adding windows or changing wall materials, the cost estimation tool can dynamically update the project cost.
+This capability supports faster design iterations, value engineering, and earlier identification of budget risks.

 Visual Representation